Study Abroad Program Overview

-You will live with a Russian family in a private apartment and have your own room.
-Homestays are the best way to meet Russians, learn about their culture and daily life, and practice speaking Russian.
+Most students will live with a Russian family in a private apartment and have their own room.
+Homestays are a great way to meet Russians, learn about their culture and daily life, and practice speaking Russian.

 Taking part in student activities is a great way to meet Russian students.
 Signs announcing student activities are posted throughout university buildings and the Resident Staff can assist you in contacting a particular club, group, or organization.

 Activities available to students in St. Petersburg include:

 · Discussion groups

 · University orchestra